 Do your kids like screens?
-You might have considered putting their digital schedule onto a tablet or phone but worried about all the potential distractions of such devices.
+You might have considered putting your digital schedule onto a tablet or phone but worried about all the potential distractions of such devices.
 Goally, a visual schedule app for special needs children, was created with that thought in mind.
 Their dedicated device, which doesn’t have a web browser, app store, or anything like that, works strictly as a scheduler.

 Some families will have Goally travel with the kiddo to school or between homes.
 Other families limit Goally strictly to home, so it doesn’t get lost.
 The digital tools may run a bit more than paper or board schedulers.
-Still, the tradeoff is constantly being updated with new features like recording customized audio and video instructions.
+Still, the tradeoff is constantly updated with new features like recording customized audio and video instructions.

 How Visual Schedules Children Help With Special Needs

 Finding the right fit for your child is the ultimate key.
-It can take a bit of trial and error, but the ultimate payoff in focus, empowerment, functional skills and educational outcomes is well worth the effort.
+It can take a bit of trial and error, but the ultimate payoff in focus, empowerment, functional skills, and educational outcomes is well worth the effort.